I love mullein tea it heal my upper respiratory infection and my sinus problem

 Elderflower: Soothing and Strengthening

-Elderflower, derived from the elder tree, is another herb that pairs well with mullein.
-It has soothing properties that can help alleviate inflammation in the respiratory system, while also strengthening the immune system.
+Elderflower adds both flavor and function to our Lung Health Tea, working with mullein to soothe irritation and support immunity.
+Elderflower, derived from the elder tree, has soothing properties that can help alleviate inflammation in the respiratory system, while also strengthening the immune system.
 This combination can be particularly beneficial for those experiencing respiratory infections or allergies.

 These herbs, when combined with mullein, create a powerful blend that offers comprehensive support for respiratory health.
 However, always consult with a healthcare provider before incorporating any new herbs into your routine, especially if you have pre-existing medical conditions or are taking medications.